Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

 === "Explanation"
     - **reloadForm**: reloads the current main overview on a details page.
 Note that doing this may interrupt a user interaction so use this with caution.
 It is very helpful to do if the SpiraApp updates an artifact immediately after a user saves the artifact.
     - **getDataItemField**: gets the current live value of a single field on a details page.
-This function takes two parameters: the name of the field and the data property.
-There is currently no easy way to obtain a full list of fields.
-The best way to do so is to inspect the network requests on the details page and the data returned from a `Form_Retrieve` service call.
-The JSON will include a `Fields` object, with objects for each field.
-When you have found the object for the field, use the `FieldName` as the name property, and the `{type}Value` that has the data in as the data property.
+This function takes two parameters: the [name of the field](./SpiraApps-Reference.md/#available-field-names) and the data property.
     - **updateFormField**: updates a single field on a details page, so that the UI updates with the new value immediately.
-This function takes three parameters: the name of the field, the data property, and the new value.
-Obtain the data about the required field in the same way as is done for the "getDataItemField" function.
+This function takes three parameters: the [name of the field](./SpiraApps-Reference.md/#available-field-names), the data property, and the new value.
     - **reloadGrid**: refreshes the specified grid if it exists on the page.
 Takes a single parameter, which is the ID of the grid, that can be obtained from the gridIds [property function](#properties) (string)
     - **setWindowLocation**: loads a new page in the browser.
 Takes a single parameter, which is the full URL (string)